Pulikovskyy/fixitnow/README.md

-# App-maint Android Studio Project
+# FixItNow!
+Android Studio Project

 This repository contains the source code for the "FixItNow!"
 Android Studio project.